Deltares/dfm_tools/README.rst

 - add (look for) readwrite functions for general datafromats (tim, tekal etc)
 - add plot of structured grid (CMEMS etc)
 - add foufiles, rstfiles? (partitioned but with different dimensions, should already partially work)
+- add minimal version numbers to requirements.txt (maybe also to environment.yml)
 - create overview tree of all functions, also add missing functions here
 - write documentation as comments and generate automatically
 - improve testbank and arrange auto-testing online (jarvis?): https://docs.pytest.org/en/latest/getting-started.html